If you think bottled water is safer than tap water, then you will need to read the next.

-To avoid intake of pollutants through water, consumers need to use as less water as possible.
+To prevent ingestion of pollutants through water, consumers will need to use as less water as possible.
 Drinking 8 cups a day may not always be necessary.
 Let common sense be your guide.
-Drinking too much water could get you too much of pollutants.
+Drinking too much water can get you a lot of pollutants.

 If you buy and drink bottled water, ensure the bottle is transparent.
 I suggest that opaque and colored bottles be avoided.
 At home, you’d better use a filter for the tap water, especially once you’ve got a child or two.
 Filters will need to be certified by a third party for its audio quality.
 There are a few products on the marketplace that just self-claim certain advantages.
 Don’t use such products.